Zazie dans le Métro (novel): Plot

-Zazie, a foul-mouthed provincial girl is dropped off at the Paris train station to spend a weekend with her uncle Gabriel while her mother Jeanne Lalochère spends time with her lover.
+Zazie, a foul-mouthed provincial girl, is dropped off at a Paris railway station to spend a weekend with her uncle Gabriel while her mother Jeanne Lalochère spends time with her lover.
 Zazie tells Gabriel that she wants to visit the Paris Métro, but Gabriel tells her she cannot as it is closed due to a strike.
-Throughout the novel, Zazie asks Gabriel if he is a "hormosessuel" (homosexual), to which he vigorously denies.
 The two are driven off to Gabriel's apartment by Gabriel's friend Charles, a taxi driver.
 Upon arriving, Zazie encounters Turandot, the manager of La Cave, a restaurant under Gabriel's apartment, his pet parrot Laverdure, and Gabriel's wife Marceline.

 The following day, Zazie leaves the apartment while Gabriel is sleeping to visit the subway by herself.
-She encounters a strange man implied to be a pedophile (or "satyr") who takes her to a flea market and buys her blue jeans.
-Gabriel learns from Gridoux, a cobbler and neighbor that she ran away after Turandot confronted her for running off.
-Zazie brings the man back to the apartment, who identifies himself as "Pédro-Surplus" and accuses Zazie of stealing the jeans from him.
+She encounters a strange man implied to be a paedophile (or "satyr") who takes her to a flea market and buys her blue jeans.
+Gabriel learns from Gridoux, a cobbler and neighbour that she ran away after Turandot confronted her for running off.
+Zazie brings the man back to the apartment, and he identifies himself as "Pédro-Surplus" and accuses Zazie of stealing the jeans from him.
 When the man begins talking to Marceline, Gabriel kicks him out of the apartment.
 While serving food to Gridoux, Mado P'tits-Pieds, a waitress at La Cave tells him about her romantic interest in Charles.

 Gabriel, Zazie and Charles then visit the Eiffel Tower.
 Gabriel soon goes down to the bottom due to vertigo.
 Charles then joins him without Zazie and tells him that he will drive home without them.
 When Zazie reunites with Gabriel, they encounter a group of foreign tourists guided by Fédor Balanovitch, who recognises Gabriel as a drag dancer.
+Throughout the rest of the novel, Zazie asks Gabriel if he is a "hormosessuel" (homosexual), to which he vigorously denies.
 The two are briefly pulled into the tour bus during a stampede of tourists, and jump off at a red light whereupon they encounter the aristocratic Widow Mouaque.
 When Gabriel is pulled into a car by tourists and kidnapped, a police officer named Trouscaillon comes to help Zazie and the Widow Mouaque.
 With his help, they find Gabriel, who invites Fédor Balanovitch's tourists to see his drag show.